VCU Medical Center

-The VCU Medical Center is Virginia Commonwealth University's medical campus located in downtown Richmond, Virginia, in the Court End neighborhood.
-VCU Medical Center used to be known as the Medical College of Virginia (MCV), which merged with the Richmond Professional Institute in 1968 to create Virginia Commonwealth University.
+The VCU Medical Center (VCU Health), formerly known as the Medical College of Virginia (MCV), is the medical campus of Virginia Commonwealth University (VCU), located in downtown Richmond, Virginia, United States.
+As MCV, VCU Medical Center merged with the Richmond Professional Institute in 1968 to create VCU.
 In the 1990s, the Medical College of Virginia Hospitals Authority was created to oversee MCV Hospitals.
 In 2004, the name of this authority was changed to the VCU Health System, and the MCV Hospitals and surrounding campus were named the VCU Medical Center.
 The authority oversees the employees and real estate occupied by the five schools within the VCU Medical Center.
 It was at this time that the MCV Campus moniker was created.

 West Hospital houses various clinical, administrative, and support services of the hospitals of the VCU Medical Center; clinical, academic, and administrative units of the School of Medicine; and academic and administrative units of the School of Allied Health Professions.
 In addition to the adult hospital, Children's Hospital of Richmond at VCU is located on the campus.
 Today the VCU Medical Center is composed of the hospitals and five schools—College of Health Professions, School of Dentistry, School of Medicine, School of Nursing, School of Pharmacy—and is located on the MCV Campus, adjacent to the Virginia BioTechnology Research Park.